 I had high hopes for this book about a little girl with a hearing loss, especially when I saw the enchanting illustrations.
-But I was disappointed in the text.
+But I was disappointed by the text.

 Almigal starts by telling us she considers herself lucky, even though she wears hearing aids and misses a lot of sounds.